 Founders of Tang Soo do

-The history of the Moo Duk Kwan, very important for modern Tang Soo Do, can be attributed to Hwang Kee.
+The history of Moo Duk Kwan, very important for modern Tang Soo Do, can be attributed to Hwang Kee.
 He claims to have learned Chinese martial arts in Manchuria.
 He was also influenced by Korean Taekkyon and Subak.

 Tires at Tang Soo do